 In his essay The Death of the Author, Roland Barthes argued that the only way to read a book was to separate it from its author.
 According to Barthes, authorial context and intent wouldn’t provide insight into the meaning of the text.
 Instead, it would limit the amount of meaning a reader could take from it.
-For Barthes, the meaning of a book wasn’t dependent on who the author was but on who the reader was.
+For Barthes, the meaning of a book wasn’t dependent on who the author was but on who the reader is.
 As we can never really be sure of what an author intended, trying to understand a novel based on who they were as a person would always be flawed.
 The author, thus, becomes not a God but merely a “scriptor”.
-They aren’t imposing meaning but merely translating putting the meaning on paper for the reader to untangle themselves.
+They aren’t imposing meaning but merely transcribing the message on paper for the reader to untangle themselves.

-It’s an interesting idea that, as a New Historicist at heart, I’ve never been able to fully embrace but it does raise some interesting questions.
+It’s an interesting idea that, as a New Historicist at heart, I’ve never been able to fully embrace.
+Although, it does raise some interesting questions.
 Most importantly for this post, who owns a book?
 If the meaning and message at the heart of a novel are dependent on the reader then the text never belonged to the author.
 They are completely detached from the novel and, therefore, their opinions and actions should have no bearing on your enjoyment of it.
-I guess that would at least explain how Charles Dickens can still be seen as one of the greatest English writers of all times despite being an absolute monster to his wife.
-Or how The Catcher in the Rye is described by so many as their favourite book despite being a massive creep.
+I guess that would at least explain how Charles Dickens can still be seen as one of the greatest English writers of all time despite being an absolute monster to his wife.
+Or how The Catcher in the Rye is described by so many as their favourite book despite JD Salinger being a massive creep.

 Separating a creator from their creation has been more relevant in our society recenty.
 With the #metoo movement unmasking so many awful men, we constantly have to reevaluate our relationship with great works.
 Can you still think Annie Hall is a great film if you also think Woodie Allen is a questionable figure?
 Really, it comes down to the individual and, I admit, I’ve been quite good at avoiding any real standpoint.
 I guess there’s never been anything I’ve loved enough to have the experience ruined by the creator coming out as a dick.
 But, thanks to J.K. fucking Rowling, that’s all changed.

 Anyone who has been a reader of this blog for a while will know that my relationship with J.K.
 Rowling has been a bit fraught in recent years.
 I can’t say that I’ve approved of some of the announcements she’s made regarding the Harry Potter series but I was still able to ignore that.
 I’m not sure I can do the same for her recent transgressions.
 When she recently started tweeting nonsense about transgender women and quoting unscientific resources to make her point, I really had to reevaluate my stance.
 I don’t have a massive platform but, after her first statement, I wrote about it on Instagram.
 In her most recent Twitter outpouring, Rowling made another TERF statement comparing gender identity services to gay conversion therapy.
 I was angry but, at this point, unsurprised.
 I have considered writing about it on Instagram again but, if I’m honest, the idea of photographing any of her books just made me feel weird.

-By buying her books or even posting about them is giving her further strength and clout to spread her false information.
+Buying her books or even posting about them is giving her further strength and clout to spread her false information.
 As of now, being a Harry Potter fan is being a J.K.
 Rowling fan and being a fan of her as a writer is given her permission to keep spreading her lies.
 I know it sounds ridiculous but it’s true.
 She has become a much bigger author than we’ve really seen before and we have seen her slowly reveal herself as a, for lack of a better term, TERF.
 Remember back in the day when she would like a transphobic post and then release a statement about being too old for social media?
 Those were the good old days.
-Now Rowling is so comfortable with her position as an influential figure that she is no longer trying to hide her opinions.
+Now Rowling is so comfortable with her position as an influential figure that she’s no longer trying to hide her opinions.
 Why?
 Maybe because she knows nobody can really touch her from the pedestal we have all helped put her on.

 And Rowling is dangerous.
 She’s spreading false information as science, retweeting vicious articles, and is doing so under the guise of an ally.
 You see Rowling is even more dangerous than someone who is straight-up anti-trans.
 She believes that she is both pro-trans and pro-science.
-She thinks she is doing her best by everyone.
+She thinks she is doing her best for everyone.
 This makes her dangerous for many reasons.
 She is more likely to find supporters for being slightly less radical and unethical.
 She can also be used as a champion by more extreme factions.
 She is the perfect front for the anti-trans movement because she is more palatable yet is advocating many of the same things.
 More importantly, a lot of her fans will listen to her.
 She has situated herself as an ally to all and has used her vast wealth to help people.
 Rowling and her fans have crafted this benevolent persona over the years that even coming out against trans people won’t break the illusion for many.

 And it’s all because of how situated she is within her own work.
 J.K.
 Rowling is Harry Potter.
-There can be no separating the two.
+There can be no separation of the two.
 She inhabits every aspect of this fandom in some way.
 You can’t have Harry Potter with J.K.
 Rowling just as you can’t have J.K.
 Rowling without Harry Potter.
-Which must mean that being a fan of the books is being a fan of the writer.
-Which must mean that being a fan of the writer is advocating her power and position of influence.
+This must mean that being a fan of the books is being a fan of the writer.
+This must mean that being a fan of the writer is advocating her power and position of influence.
 So, can you be a fan of the books while you oppose everything Rowling believes in?
 I don’t think so.
 Or at least, I don’t think I can.
 Which is upsetting and worrying.
-The idea of turning my back on a series of books that meant so much to is kind of terrifying.
+The idea of turning my back on a series of books that meant so much to me is kind of terrifying.

-Hell, I’m writing this and I’ve already lost count of the number of Harry Potter editions and merchandise that are in my eye line.
+Hell, as I’m writing this, I’ve already lost count of the number of Harry Potter editions and merchandise that are in my eye line.
 I’m invested.
-But the idea of promoting these books on my Instagram channel or showing any hint of fandom in public makes me feel a bit sick.
+But the idea of promoting these books on my Instagram or showing any hint of fandom in public makes me feel a bit sick.
 I can’t do it without, in some small way, allowing her to continue down this path.
 I can’t do that without, inadvertently, agreeing with her viewpoint.
 The idea of the death of the author was supposed to provide an emotionless approach to literary theory.
 This isn’t an emotion-free situation.
-Just because you want to believe that you can separate the books from the author it doesn’t mean you can.
+Just because you want to believe that you can separate the books from the author doesn’t mean you can.
 And J.K.
 Rowling isn’t a scriptor.
-She is the books and everything that came out of them, which mean her transphobic views are also part of them.
+She is the books and everything that came out of them, which means her transphobic views are also part of them.
 So, wearing my Ravenclaw badge in public suddenly becomes something more sinister than merely showing house pride.

 Yet, and I promise I’m nearly finished, the idea of turning my back on these books is scary.
 They’ve made up such a large portion of my life.
 I owe them so much and I love them more than a lot of books I’ve read.
 It’s part of my identity.
 It’s not as easy as just throwing everything away and starting again.
-But, I’m not sure I can continue being blind to Rowling using the power these books and us, as fans, have given her to spread something so hateful and harmful.
+But, I’m not sure I can continue being blind to Rowling using the power these books and we, as fans, have given her to spread something so hateful and harmful.